Hibby/packetradio-guide/docs/linux.md

 ### Graphical App Store Frontend

 Instead of using `apt install x`, it is possible to run a graphical piece of software.

+#### Raspberry Pi

+The Raspberry Pi ships with a GUI through which you can install packages.
+It lives in the Raspberry Pi menu (top left, Raspberry Pi icon), Preferences, Add/Remove software.

+#### Other systems

+Have a little look through your application launcher menu to see if there is an app catalogue, application store, package list or similar.
+If nothing is there, then you might need to look to install something.

 One I recommend is 'Synaptic' - you might have it installed already, or you might have to quickly run `apt install synaptic` in the command line to get yourself the software.

-Have a little look through your application launcher to see if there is an app catalogue, application store, package list or similar.

 On the Raspberry Pi, it's as below.
 To find it, go to the Raspberry Pi menu (Raspberry Icon, Top Left), Preferences and select Add/Remove software.